-A: There are many myths about tips and their performance.
+A: There are many myths about Pool cue tips and their performance.
 Sometimes it takes a bit of physics background for the truth to make sense.
 I'm not going to go into the physics here, so please accept that my answers are true in that they are backed up by solid science.

 If the tips are the same shape and diameter, you will get the same result.
 A more rounded tip can produce more spin for the same amount of offset.
 A thicker, stiffer shaft can produce more squirt.
-But, if the shafts are identical and the tips differ only in hardness, you'll get the same result with both hardnesses.
+But, if the shafts are identical and the tips differ only in hardness, you'll get the same result with both harnesses.

-It's true that softer tips feature a longer contact time with the cueball.
+It's true that softer tips feature a longer contact time with the cue ball.
 Roughly, two thousandths of a second for soft tips at slow speeds, one thousandth of a second for hard tips, and half a thousandth for phenolic (break/jump) tips.
 You may feel or hear a difference in the hit, but you pretty much get the same amount of action for your one tip of offset in each case.

 The harder tip transfers a bit more speed into the cue ball.
 If the cue ball is traveling faster, there is less time for spin to wear off prior to striking the object ball, so from that perspective, it could appear to have more spin.
 This is a tiny factor.

 We can say that a softer tip is "more forgiving" than the harder tip because softer tips hold chalk better.
 Miscues are a little more likely with a hard tip, but unless you're hitting way off from the center of the cue ball this should not be an issue.
 A flatter tip shape could be seen as more forgiving in the sense that a flatter tip hits closer to the center of the cue ball for the same amount of shaft offset.
 Conversely, a rounder tip produces more action for the same offset.
 The rounder tip requires more precision from the player, and is therefore less forgiving.